pjshvision/Mighty-Masks-2020/README.md

 [ ] Product page carousel on the product page
 [ ] Product page options for size, color, box qty selection [ ] Product page fabric and reusability fontawesome icons

+I would add the following post-JavaScript course :
+[ ] A timed modal that occupies the home pg showing latest order detail info - a common feature on fashion websites [ ] A toaster that pops up with send confirmation message [ ] A more robust test of acceptable emails - I noticed as long as you added an "@" & "." the form would accept it as valid, too basic

 #### Technologies Used : GitHub, GitPod ####
 **Languages** : HTML5, CSS3